Neurales/Neurales_Beta/README.md

 # Help

-for any help raise an issue on github and/or email jeremy.ruroede@neurales.ai
+for any help, raise an issue on github and/or email jeremy.ruroede@neurales.ai